NuLL3rr0r/samsungdforum.ir/README.md

 samsungdforum-ir
 ================

-The official website for SAMSUNG Smart TV Award event in Iran by Sharif University of Technology and Samsung Electronics Co.
+The official website for SAMSUNG Smart TV Award event in Iran by Sharif University of Technology and Samsung Electronics Co. written in [Wt (Witty) C++ web framework](http://www.webtoolkit.eu/wt) with performance in mind.

 ## License